profile_picture

 Awards and Honors

-• NDSEG Fellowship, three year financial support Cornell, 2022
+• NDSEG Fellowship, three year full financial support Cornell, 2022

-• NSF GRFP Fellowship, rejected in favor of NDSEG Cornell, 2022
+• NSF GRFP Fellowship, declined in favor of NDSEG Cornell, 2022

 • Gerondelis Scholarship, one time financial support Cornell, 2021